BabGee/switch/docs/index.md

 ## Operation

 ### services
+the switch operates by means of calling service, service works by accepting a [payload](payload description)  and returning the same payload as a response (might be a copy), the service processing steps involves modification of this payload,

+the modification includes operations like
+- addition of new keys
+- removing of keys
+- updating keys (e.g addition of triggers)

-the switch operates by means of calling service, services usually have one or more service commands configured to perfom the service needs
+services usually have one or more service commands configured to perform the payload modification

 #### configuration

 services
 - enabled logs to transactions table
 - poller do not log to transactions table

 ### service command
-this is the most basic unit of execution configurable, the service commands are configured in the apps' tasks.py in clases that extend on of 3 base classes
+this is the most basic unit of execution configurable, the service commands are configured in the apps' tasks.py in clases that extend on of 3 base classes service commands are able to filtered using
+- triggers
+-

 1. Payment
 2. System